 Spencer Love Takes Championship Lead After Jensen Heartbreak at Red River Rumble

-May 23, 2026 | John Moore | IHRA F1
+May 23, 2026 | John Moore | IHRA

 Spencer Love leads the IHRA F1 Powerboat Series championship going into Sunday’s final at the 2026 Red River Rumble, after a Saturday in Shreveport that swung the title battle decisively.
-Jared Jensen, who arrived as points leader, suffered a motor failure in Heat 2 after the best start of his career and scored just 26 points from two heats.
+Jared Jensen, who arrived as points leader, suffered a switch box failure in Heat 2 after the best start of his career and scored just 26 points from two heats.
 Love won Heat 2 and leaves Saturday with an 18-point advantage.

 The Red River presented its best conditions in the event’s three-year history.
 Overnight rain cleared through the morning, and calm water allowed dock starts for the first time.
 In previous years, the Red River current had forced rolling starts.
 By mid-afternoon, temperatures had reached 27°C with sunshine and a building breeze, the humidity that affected the morning session burning off as the day progressed.